 Why Setting Password to Secure DSRM?

-Domain Controllers, unlike workstations and servers, do not have a local administrator account that can be used to log on locally at any time.
-When an Active Directory failure occurs on the Domain Controller, you may be unable to log on to the server with your domain credentials in order to repair Active Directory.
+Unlike workstations and servers, Domain Controllers do not have a local administrator account.
+This means you cannot log on to them locally.
+If Active Directory fails on a Domain Controller, you may be unable to log on with your domain credentials.
+This could prevent you from repairing Active Directory.

 Attackers could use the DSRM account to stay persistent and gain access to the organization’s Active Directory.
 Administrators typically set the DSRM password while promoting a Server to a Domain Controller as shown in the screenshot below and do not follow the recommendation to change its passwords on a regular basis.